GabyC0/Methods/README.md

 <h1>reduce()</h1>
 <h3>Description of method:</h3>
-- reduces the array to a single value.
+- Reduces the array to a single value.
 It executes a provided function for each value of an array from left to right.
 The returned value of the function is stored in an accumulator.
 <h3>How it works:</h3>

 <h3>Syntax:</h3>